 You don't have to take a written health screen if: You have the right to buy: You can/must apply for a Medigap policy: Washington state law: 3.
 You have Original Medicare and an employer group health plan (including retiree, COBRA or union coverage) that pays after Medicare pays and that plan is ending.
-No pre-existing condition wait period An OIC- approved Medigap Plan B-N sold in Washington state by any insurer If you have COBRA, you can either buy a Medigap plan right away or wait until the COBRA coverage ends.
-No later than 63 calendar days after the latest of these 3 dates: 1) Date coverage ends 2) Date on notice you get telling you the coverage is ending 3) Date on a claim RCW.48.66.055 (3)(a) (leg.wa.gov) 4.
+No pre-existing condition wait period If eligible for Medicare before Jan.
+1, 2020, an OIC- approved Medigap Plan A-G (including G with a high- deductible), K or L sold in Washington state by any insurer.
+If you have COBRA, you can either buy a Medigap plan right away or wait until the COBRA coverage ends.
+If eligible after Jan.
+1, 2020, A, B, D, G (including G with a high deductible), K or L. No later than 63 calendar days after the latest of these 3 dates: 1) Date coverage ends 2) Date on notice you get telling you the coverage is ending 3) Date on a claim If you're considering Plan A, see scenario 7.
+RCW 48.66.055 (3)(a) RCW 48.66.055 (4)(a)(i) (leg.wa.gov) 4.
 You have Original Medicare and a Medicare SELECT plan; you move out of the SELECT service area; call the Medicare SELECT plan insurer for more information about your options.
-No pre-existing condition wait period An OIC-approved Medigap Plan B-N (including high-deductible plans) sold by any insurer in Washington state or the state you're moving to As early as 60 calendar days before the date your Medicare SELECT coverage will end, but no later than 63 calendar days after your Medicare SELECT coverage ends RCW 48.66.055(3)(c)(i) (D)(ii) (leg.wa.gov) 5.
+No pre-existing condition wait period An OIC-approved Medigap Plan B-N (including high- deductible plans) sold by any insurer in Washington state or the state you're moving to.
+As early as 60 calendar days before the date your Medicare SELECT coverage will end, but no later than 63 calendar days after your Medicare SELECT coverage ends.
+RCW 48.66.055(3)(c)(i) (D)(ii) RCW 48.66.055(4)(a) (i) RCW 48.66.045 (leg.wa.gov) 5.
 You have a "trial right" if you joined an MA plan (like an HMO or PPO) or PACE plan when you first became eligible for Medicare Part A at age 65, and within the first year after joining, you decide to switch to Original Medicare.
-No pre-existing condition wait period Any Medigap plan that's OIC- approved to sell in Washington state by any insurer As early as 60 calendar days before coverage ends, but no later than 63 calendar days after coverage ends RCW 48.66.055(3)(f) (leg.wa.gov)
+No pre-existing condition wait period Any Medigap plan that's OIC- approved to sell in Washington state by any insurer.
+As early as 60 calendar days before coverage ends, but no later than 63 calendar days after coverage ends.
+RCW 48.66.055(3)(f) RCW 48.66.055(4)(a) (iii) (leg.wa.gov)